MissMuffin/magicportknocker/instructions.md

 The server logs successful and failed authentication attempts to the file ```security.log```

 ## Authenticate using the client
+Note: client authentication will only be succesful if something is listening on the user's privileged ports so that a tcp connection can be established.
+After an authentication attempt the client tries to tcp connect to all the user's privileged ports in order to determine wether the authentication was succesful.
+An easy solution for this is to serve a simple webpage on the ports in question using nginx.

 1. Make sure you have the ```save_file.json``` from the user_setup dir on the server
 2.
     ```